 3.1 The Accounts and Audit Regulations were amended in 2011.
-The financial statements must now be signed as true and fair by the Chief Finance Officer before 30 June and then Member approval must be given to the audited statement to allow publication by 30 September.
-Council has given delegation for that approval to the Audit Committee.
-Following approval by Committee, the financial statements should be signed and dated by the Chairman residing over that Committee.
+The Financial Statements must now be signed as true and fair by the Chief Finance Officer before 30 June, and then Member approval must be given to the audited statement to allow publication by 30 September.
+Council have given delegation for that approval to Audit Committee.
+Following approval by Committee, the Financial Statements should be signed and dated by the Chairman residing over that Committee.
 This will be arranged after this meeting.